 You Don’t Take Politicians And Presidents Too Seriously

 This cynicism and irreverence would serve you well if you want to integrate into Czech culture.
 Don’t be surprised if your Czech friends make jokes about politicians or roll their eyes at some new government policy.
-Their sarcasm and dark humor show they haven’t lost their spirit of defiance.
-So, if you also can’t resist mocking those in power or highlighting the ridiculousness of politics, you’d fit right in with the Czechs.
+Their sarcasm and dark humor show they haven’t lost that spirit of defiance.
+So if you also can’t resist mocking those in power or highlighting the ridiculousness of politics, you’d fit right in with the Czechs.
 Just make sure to do it over a nice cold beer!

 You Are An Atheist Yet You Believe In “Something More”